odoo/documentation/content/applications/finance/accounting/get_started/avg_price_valuation.rst

 - **Incoming Qty**: count of products arriving in the new shipment;
 - **Purchase Price**: estimated price of products at the reception of products (since vendor bills may arrive later).
-The amount includes not only the price for the products, but also added costs, such as shipping, taxes, and :ref:`landed costs <inventory/reporting/landed_costs>`.
-At reception of the vendor bill, this price is adjusted;
+The amount includes not only the price for the products, but also added costs, such as shipping, taxes, and :doc:`landed costs
+  <../../../inventory_and_mrp/inventory/product_management/inventory_valuation/landed_costs>`.
+At
+  reception of the vendor bill, this price is adjusted;
 - **Final Qty**: quantity of on-hand stock after the stock move.

 .. _inventory/avg_cost/definite_rule: